Over the years, we have collected numerous questions about Krampus and our organization. Here is a selection of our favorites:

 What is the costume that Krampus wears?

-Generally, we acquired all of our costume elements from craftsmen in Austria.
-Our masks are carved from wood, by hand, by a master woodcarver.
-The masks are completed by adding detailing paint, real animal horns, long hair, and glass eyes.
+Generally, we acquire all of our costume elements from master craftsmen in Austria.
+Our masks are carved from wood (stone pine), by hand, by a master woodcarver.
+The masks are completed by adding detailing paint, attaching real animal horns and long hair, and adding glass eyes.
 Our suits, in German “

-Why does Minnesota Krampus also go by the name, Pig’s Eye Pass?
+Why does Minnesota Krampus also refer to itself as Pig’s Eye Pass?

-All of the Krampus organizations in Austria refer to themselves by the fictitious and scary mountain passes they come from.
+Krampus organizations in Austria refer to themselves by the fictitious and scary mountain passes they come from or are known to hunt.
 In the spirit of this tradition, Minnesota Krampus chose to co-brand itself as Pig’s Eye Pass.

 Pig’s Eye Landing played an important role in Minnesota history and the location later became known as the Saintly City and Capital of Minnesota, Saint Paul.
 In honor of our city’s humble beginnings (with squatters and bootleg whiskey), our Pig’s Eye Pass comes from the imaginary mountains of Minnesota around Pig’s Eye Landing.
 Our uniquely Minnesotan history now has a uniquely Minnesotan Krampus organization.